 Summer Program Pôle Excellence U9-10M CDC 3

-Boys born in 2016 and 2015
+Boys born in 2017 and 2016

 In accordance with the guidelines of Soccer Canada and Soccer Québec, the U9/U10 programs are tailored to meet the diverse needs and expectations of young players, ensuring an inclusive and supportive environment for all participants.
 Our PÔLE EXCELLENCE program includes three activities per week.

 The Pôle Excellence program (CDC 3) offers a personalized pathway, tailored to the needs and objectives of each player.
 The PÔLE EXCELLENCE program is designed to cultivate excellence.
-This program establishes a challenging and enriching learning environment, focused on continuous improvement to develop their skills
+This program establishes a challenging and enriching learning environment, focused on continuous improvement to develop their skills.

 Program: Pôle Excellence CDC 3

-U9-U10: Boys born in 2016 and 2015
+U9-U10: Boys born in 2017 and 2016

 CDC (Club Development Center) – THE BASICS: Group training in the form of workshops.

-The CDC 3 program will now be known as Pôle Excellence.
-This program includes two CDC training sessions and one match per week.
-Teams will be formed based on age group, as well as skills and abilities, NO SECTOR-BASED TEAMS.
-The training sessions will take place alternately, every other week, in the Chelsea and Cantley areas..
+Training sessions will take place in the Chelsea and Cantley sectors.
 This program is designed for young players with beginner, intermediate, or advanced levels, offering an option for players who wish to develop their skills to progress to the regional level (CR).

 What is a CRL and CR league?